Infectious Disease Control

 Survival of the fittest microbe24

 As with all life, microbes are subject to evolutionary pressures.
 Survival of the strain depends on its efficiency in spreading from one host to another.
 Microbes whose transmission depends on close proximity between the host and a susceptible person do not benefit from being highly virulent, for they require the host to be fit enough to move around and transport them to new hosts.
-A good example is the common cold, which does not incapacitate enough to limit the host’s mobility; however, it does irritate the upper respiratory tract, causing the coughing and sneezing that efficiently transmit the agent via droplets.
+A good example is the common cold, which does not incapacitate enough to limit the host’s mobility; however, the agent does irritate the upper respiratory tract, causing the coughing and sneezing that efficiently transmit it via droplets.
 Another example is the female pinworm.
 She deftly deposits her eggs around a child’s anus along with an allergen that causes itching.
 The child scratches, the eggs get on the fingers, and are then transferred to toys or other people.
 Microbes that cause sexually transmitted infections are spread by intermittent close contact so benefit from a different strategy.
 Gonorrhoea, chlamydia, and syphilis can infect silently while their hosts continue an active sex-life, thus ensuring continued spread.

 In general, a disease that spreads via attendants (such as nurses or physicians who carry the pathogen from patient to patient but are not themselves infected) tends towards high virulence.
 And yet, if the spread is to continue, the microbe can’t incapacitate the attendant, so the transmitted dose has to be small.
 A small dose of a less virulent pathogen might not establish infection.
 Following this logic, creating barriers to the transmission of certain community acquired microbes may eventually reduce their virulence while providing immediate control of outbreaks.
 This is because in order to overcome the barriers, the microbes have to infect their hosts for longer periods of time, keeping the hosts in good enough health to transmit the infection.
 In theory, therefore, it may be possible to stimulate organisms to evolve into less virulent forms.
 It is possible that one of the reasons for the huge impact of the 1918–1919 influenza pandemic was that the virus appeared at a time that favoured the transmission of a virus that would be poorly transmissible under normal social conditions.